ycs77/headlessui-float/packages/headlessui-float-vue/README.md

 ## z-index

-Set `z-index` CSS property for the floating element, the default value is 9999, and other numbers can be set:
+CSS `z-index` property for the floating element, the default value is 9999, and other numbers can be set:

 ```html
 <Float :z-index="100">